l-adic/stalk/README.md

 # Approach

 Straw implements a Cartesian closed category for [Snorkl](https://github.com/torsion-labs/snarkl) and provides tooling to work with the [Categorifier](https://github.com/con-kitty/categorifier) GHC plugin.
 This is a very general approach spearheaded by Conal Elliott's [concat](https://github.com/compiling-to-categories/concat) library.
 In general, one has to implement the typeclasses for an increasingly expressive cartesian closed category that matches the capability of the target, which in this case is Snorkel.
-The purpose of this library is to follow snorkel closely and to allow as general Haskell expressions as possible to be compiled to zero-knowledge circuits.
+The purpose of this library is to follow snorkel closely and to allow as general Haskell expressions as possible to be compiled to constraint languages amenable for zero knowledge proving protocols.

 # Usage